Search Contact information

 Account Administration

-Groups are set up by user-admin. start environments are set up by teaching-support.
-IIA project leaders can let students arrange themselves into groups if they ask tpl to create a student groups page for them - it will make life easier for user-admin too.
+Groups and start environment sare set up by mailing helpdesk.
+IIA project leaders can let students arrange themselves into groups if they ask tl136 to create a student groups page for them.

 ACL